core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 An implementation might choose to apply conditions like c.gt or c.lt to the v (value) field in SenML-based resources.
 However, this behavior is not defined in this document.
 Implementers are encouraged to consider how such formats may be adapted in their specific deployments.
 Future extensions or additional mechanisms may provide explicit guidance on supporting conditional parameters for complex data structures as well as data structures having multiple records.

 This specification defines conditional parameters that can be used with CoAP Observe relationships between CoAP clients and CoAP servers.
 However, it is recognised that the presence of one or more proxies between a client and a server can interfere with clients receiving resource updates, if a proxy does not supply resource representations when the value remains unchanged (e.g., if "c.pmax" is set, and the server sends multiple updates when the resource state contains the same value).
 A server SHOULD use the Max-Age option to mitigate this, by setting Max-Age to be less than or equal to "c.pmax".

-This document defines conditional query parameters that refine the behavior of a resource when used in conjunction with the Observe mechanism.
-As such, this specification does not require resources to advertise explicit support for conditional parameters through resource discovery.
-More specifically, it does not define a new CoRE Link Format (if=) interface type for advertising support of these conditional parameters.
-This specification intentionally avoids defining such an interface type at this stage, in order to preserve flexibility and to avoid introducing unnecessary coupling between resource interface semantics and request-time projection behavior.

-Future specifications MAY define a Link Format interface type or other discovery mechanisms to explicitly advertise support for conditional parameters, should deployment experience indicate that proactive capability discovery is necessary.
-Such mechanisms would need to clearly specify the behavioral guarantees associated with advertising that interface.

 # Security Considerations {#seccons}